-You’ll need a username/password (Admin/Admin or Admin/Default) for full access to the Network ID and Join Key configurations.
-Remember or take notes on what you do here, because you’ll need to do it again when you go to the field devices.
-After setting up and naming the network, head for the field devices!
+We’ll need a username/password (Admin/Admin or Admin/Default) for full access to the Network ID and Join Key configurations.
+Remember or take notes on what you do here, because we’ll need to do it again when we go to the field devices.
+After setting up and naming the network, we need to head for the field devices.

-Using a handheld or a laptop, go through the configuration using a HART interface, giving the same details (Network ID, Join Key, and a new field device tag).
-After that, your device should communicate with the gateway.
-Of course, you’ll still need to set the devices for correct process measurement, but once you establish communication among the devices and gateway, you can do all that remotely.
-Happy connecting!
+Using a handheld or a laptop, we can go through the configuration using a HART interface, giving the same details (Network ID, Join Key, and a new field device tag).
+After that, the device should communicate with the gateway.

 We should never forget that the configuration is very important to get a proper connection.
 From there we should setup these HART standard values from the Field device: